By James Eliot, Markets & Finance Editor

 Q: Why do consumers prefer non-replaceable batteries?

-A: About 70% of consumers prefer non-replaceable batteries due to the convenience of using sealed devices which often require fewer resources and time for maintenance.
+A: About 70% of consumers prefer non-replaceable batteries due to the convenience of using sealed devices which often require fewer resources.